- Abu-Jamal, Mumia

 - Tunisian journalist in desert prison could die from untreated asthma attacks

-Sources News Release Resource Type: Article/Report/Letter Published: 2010 Tunisian journalist Fahem Boukadous has been in extremely poor health since police arrested him on 15 July to begin serving a four-year jail sentence for covering protests in the Gafsa mining region of Tunisia.
+Sources News Release Resource Type: Article Published: 2010 Tunisian journalist Fahem Boukadous has been in extremely poor health since police arrested him on 15 July to begin serving a four-year jail sentence for covering protests in the Gafsa mining region of Tunisia.

 - Unruly Women